Dongkya Range: Dongkya range and Chola range

 From Pauhunri emanates a large thrust, Dongkiya Range which strides southward for about 50 kilometre.
 It is separated from Tsen-gui kang by a fracturing belt of the Lachung chhu valley and leans over the Chola Range just north of Cho la (4435m)....
 The stream Rate chhu originates near Cho la which makes the boundary between North and East Sikkim, and ultimately plunges into the river Tista near Dikchu.
 The Range Chola extends further south for 20 kilometre along the eastern boundary of East Sikkim and acts as the water-divide between Rangpo-De chhu valleys lying in the district and Ammo chhu in Tibet.....
 De chhu excavates a narrow valley in south-eastern portion of the area, cuts deeply the last tip of Chola Range and ultimately flows southward through a glen to mark the boundary between Darjiling district and Bhutan.

 Political importance

 It was established as the border between Sikkim and Tibet's Chumbi Valley by the 1890 Convention of Calcutta reached between British India and Qing China.
 The Convention deemed the Dongkya Range to end at Mount Gipmochi at the southern end, which was defined as the trijunction between India, Tibet and Bhutan.
-However the Doklam plateau at the southern end gives rise to complications and the present day border dispute between Bhutan and China.
+However, the Doklam plateau at the southern end gives rise to complications and the present day border dispute between Bhutan and China.

-Dongkya Range is politically important, however S. G. Burrard, H. H. Hayden and A. Heron comment that while Dongkya Range is politically important, "but from a Himalayan point of view too great a topographical emphasis was given to them upon maps".
+Dongkya Range is politically important; however, S. G. Burrard, H. H. Hayden and A. Heron comment that while Dongkya Range is politically important, "from a Himalayan point of view too great a topographical emphasis was given to them upon maps".